zumrudu-anka/yedy-final/README.md

 ``nodemon server``

 In order to see changes in the project, you need to save the file first and reflesh the page on the browser.

+## Install MongoDB

+Can be downloaded in [here](https://www.mongodb.com/docs/manual/installation/).

+To login to MongoDB write this URI for a new connection.

+``mongodb://localhost:27017``

+All of the data will be stored under the **yedy database**.